YouCongress MCP Tools

 statement_authors public

 List the authors who already have at least one sourced quote on a statement.
-Returns the statement_id, statement_title, and an authors array where each entry includes the author_id, name, and opinion_year (the year of the quote, useful for finding authors without a recent opinion).
+Returns the statement_id, statement_title, and an authors array where each entry includes the author_id, name, and opinion_date and opinion_date_precision (the date of the quote, useful for finding authors without a recent opinion).
 Requires: statement_id.

 statements_create admin creator